 When you are expecting an addition to your family you prepare to sleep less, shower less, and generally have less “alone” time.
 You know the upcoming days with a newborn in the house will be treasured but very, very full.

 You also are likely to tell big brother (or big sister) what they can expect when they welcome a new baby home.

-As a seasoned parent you expect that there will be some adjustment period for everyone in the family.
+As a seasoned parent you know there will be some adjustment for everyone in the family.

 Even Sleep Is Affected

-Oftentimes when a new baby joins the family an older sibling will “forget” how to soothe themselves back to sleep when awakened.
+When a new baby joins the family, often an older sibling will “forget” how to soothe themselves back to sleep when awakened.
 They may start getting out of bed at night, making their way to your room.
 This “forgetting” and going backwards in sleep skills is called sleep regression and it is a fairly typical reaction of young children when a new sibling arrives.